 - 1. Performance results (prepared by the Foundation's investment advisor) to review actual results compared to the policy benchmark - 2.
 Asset allocation to determine if reallocation of funds is needed to more adequately meet target goals - 3.
 Status report on client funds, including review of fee structure and any significant withdrawal or deposit activity - 4.
-Presentations from the investment management company as needed at each committee meeting to discuss market changes and trends, and changes in the investment portfolio. - 5.
+Presentations from the investment management company as needed at each committee meeting to discuss market changes and trends, and changes in the investment portfolio - 5.
 Overall review of investment policy.
 It is not expected that the investment policy will change frequently.
-In particular, short-term changes in the financial markets should not require an adjustment in the investment policy. - 6.
+In particular, short-term changes in the financial markets should not require an adjustment in the investment policy - 6.
 Review and recommend changes to the Foundation administrative fees as needed - 7.
 Review and recommend a change in the management company as needed to meet the needs of the Foundation - 8.
 Create content for the quarterly communications to all clients summarizing performance results and market trends - 9.
-Evaluate and update investment offerings as desirable. - 10.
-After each committee meeting, the committee chair will report to the Board of Trustees at its next quarterly meeting
+Evaluate and update investment offerings as desirable - 10.
+Regularly evaluate strategic plan progress that relate to Committee responsibilities - 11.
+After each committee meeting, the committee chair will report to the Board of Trustees at its next quarterly meeting.